Mary Beth Keane

 Mary Beth Keane is an American writer of Irish parentage.
-She is the author of The Walking People (2009), Fever (2013), and Ask Again, Yes (2019).
-In 2011 she was named one of the National Book Foundation's "5 under 35," and in 2015 she was awarded a Guggenheim Fellowship for Fiction.
+She is the author of The Walking People (2009), Fever (2013), Ask Again, Yes (2019), and The Half Moon (2023).
+In 2011 she was named one of the National Book Foundation's 5 Under 35, and in 2015 she was awarded a Guggenheim Fellowship for Fiction.

 Personal life

 Born in the Bronx, New York City, and raised in Pearl River, New York with her sisters, Keane attended Immaculate Heart Academy in Washington Township, New Jersey.

 Keane graduated from Barnard College, Columbia University, with a B.A. in English Literature in 1999.
 She later attended the University of Virginia, where she earned her M.F.A. in Fiction in 2005.

 Raised Catholic, Keane wrote an essay for Vogue Magazine in 2018, about her decision to leave the Catholic Church.

 Keane lives outside New York City with her husband and their two sons, Owen and Emmett.